AktivCo/rutoken-m2m-sdk-buildroot/README.rutoken.md

 For more information about the Buildroot see [The Buildroot user manual](https://buildroot.org/downloads/manual/manual.html).

 For more information about Rutoken M2M SDK see [project wiki](http://github.ru/AktivCo/rutoken-m2m-sdk-buildroot/wiki)

+## License

+The project is derived from the Buildroot.
+The project is distributed under the same license as the Buildroot -- see the [COPYING](COPYING) file for the license.